Religion in Serbia: Irreligion

 About 1.1% of the Serbian population is atheist.
-Religiosity was lowest in Novi Beograd, with 3.5% of population being atheists (compare to whole of Belgrade's and Novi Sad's 1.5%) and highest in rural parts of the country, where atheism in most municipalities went below 0.01%.
+Religiosity is lowest in large urban areas such as Belgrade and Novi Sad (with 2.5% and 3% of population declared atheists, respectively) and highest in rural parts of the country, where atheism is generally at or below 0.1%.

 In a 2009 Gallup poll, 44% of respondents in Serbia answered 'no' to the question "Is religion an important part of your daily life?"